 Curiously, around every object is a stagnant halo of air called the "boundary layer".
 Think about a crowd leaving a concert- the people near the wall can hardly move, while those in the middle flow out through the exit.
 A similar viscous layer of air builds up around any impermeable surface.
 Depending on wind conditions, surface roughness, etc the stagnant layer of air around a piece of meat might be a millimeter or two in thickness.

-When smoke particles or other combustion products flow from the fire to the meat, they may or may actually intercept the meat's surface.
+When smoke particles or other combustion products flow from the fire to the meat, they may or may not actually intercept the meat's surface.
 Small particles and entrained gases, in particular, are carried along with the flow, while inertia allows larger, fast moving particles to impinge on the surface.
 Just like tiny fog particles flow around your body, while small rain drops pelt your skin.
 We've all cursed this piece of physics while driving- gnats follow the airstream over the windshields, while larger insects leave green sticky splats at the point of impact.

 Although smoke particles are too small to see with the naked eye, the smoke's color provides a rough dimensional guide.
 Pale blue smoke particles are the smallest- under a micron, and around the size of the wavelength of light.
 Though a mechanism called the "Tyndall Effect", red light passes through this halo of small particles, while blue light is scattered sideways to our eyes.
 On the other hand, pure white smoke consists of particles of a few microns in size that scatter all wavelengths in all directions, while gray smoke contains particles large enough to actually absorb some of the light and colors.